barsdeveloper/tank/tank-postgres/README.md

 ## Running Tests
 Running the tests requires an instance of Postgre.
 You can provide the connection URL using the environment variable `TANK_POSTGRES_TEST`.
 If this variable is not set, a containerized Postgres instance will automatically be launched using [testcontainers-modules](https://crates.io/crates/testcontainers-modules).
-1. Make sure docker is running
+1. Make sure docker is running:
 ```sh
 systemctl status docker
 ```